Structure of $k$-Matching-Planar Graphs: Introduction

 Several extensions of \cref{GPST} have been established.
 In the setting of minor-closed classes, it has been shown that graphs with bounded Euler genus \citep{DHHW22,DJMMUW20} and apex-minor-free graphs~\citep{DJMMUW20} have bounded row treewidth.
 Several non-minor-closed classes also have bounded row treewidth, including various beyond planar graph classes: $k$-planar graphs~\citep{DMW23,HW24,DHSW24}, fan-planar graphs~\citep{HW24}, $k$-fan-bundle-planar graphs~\citep{HW24}, squaregraphs~\citep{HJMW24}, $d$-map graphs~\citep{BDHK24,DMW23}, $h$-framed graphs~\citep{BDHK24}, and powers of bounded degree planar graphs~\citep{DMW23,HW24,DHSW24}. \citet{HJ24a} established analogous results representing graphs of bounded row treewidth as induced subgraphs of $H \boxtimes P$.

 A topological graph is \defn{simple} if any two edges intersect in at most one point including endpoints.
 A \defn{geometric graph} is a topological graph in which every edge is a straight line segment.
 Every geometric graph is simple.
 Much of the existing graph drawing literature focuses on simple topological graphs or geometric graphs.
-Our primary result is a product structure theorem for simple topological $k$-matching-planar graphs, which qualitatively generalise \cref{GPST}.
+Our primary result is a product structure theorem for simple topological $k$-matching-planar graphs, which qualitatively generalises \cref{GPST} and resolves a conjecture of \citet[Conjecture~21]{MSSU24}.
 In fact, we do not require simplicity.

-\begin{thm} Let $G$ be a topological $k$-matching-planar graph such that no $t$ edges incident to a common vertex pairwise cross.
+\begin{thm} Let $G$ be a topological $k$-matching-planar graph with no $t$ pairwise crossing edges incident to a common vertex.
 Then $\rtw(G) \leqslant f(k, t)$ for some function $f$.
 That is, $G$ is contained in $H \boxtimes P$ for some graph $H$ of treewidth at most $f(k, t)$ and for some path $P$. \end{thm}

-\cref{introRTW} provides the broadest known criterion for a beyond planar graph class to admit a product structure theorem (see \cref{sectionbackground} for a detailed discussion).
+\cref{introRTW} provides the broadest known criterion for a beyond planar graph class to admit a product structure theorem (see \cref{RTWbounded} for a detailed discussion).